pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

-We can see that the DI Independent Conference only has one data point where the number of `THREE_POINTS_MADE` is greater than zero, which explains why the box in the chart above looks more like a single point.
+We can see that the DI Independent conference only has one data point where the number of `THREE_POINTS_MADE` is greater than zero, which explains why the box in the chart above looks more like a single point.

 Also we can see that the Big Ten conference has an outlier with significantly more `THREE_POINTS_MADE` compared to any other data point.
 We can verify who that player is with the panda's [groupby()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) and [max()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.max.html) functions.